Ruth S. Holmberg Grant for Faculty Excellence

 The purpose of the Ruth S. Holmberg Grant for Faculty Excellence is to support faculty who have demonstrated the potential and ability to function at a higher level of scholarship, engage students in addressing problems of contemporary importance through research efforts, or work with tenured faculty or the administration in building innovative curriculum.

 Requested funding must address one of the areas noted below:

 - Faculty Development, Training and Travel to ensure recipients are scholars at the cutting-edge of their field or discipline.

 - Buy-outs for course releases to support time for research and special projects.
 Funding could be used to pay an adjunct teacher so the faculty member would be free to pursue research or innovative projects.

-- Faculty grants to tenure track or tenured faculty that promote innovative or creative research and engagement, or advancement of an academic discipline.
+- Faculty grants that promote innovative or creative research and engagement, or advancement of an academic discipline.